fsantanna-uerj/serrapilheira/Submissao/mid.md

 # 1. Please describe the research you've developed so far.

-Our project wants to address energy efficiency in the Internet of Things (IoT) through rigorous use of standby.
+Our project aims to address energy efficiency in the Internet of Things (IoT) through rigorous use of standby.
 Our initial focus is on low-power resource-constrained embedded microcontrollers, which are simpler architectures and also constitute most of the IoT.
 Our approach is to provide transparent standby mechanisms at the programming language level in order to scale to all applications.